 Cancellations and Refunds

 The following is general information about cancellations and refunds.
-However, if you are a recipient of federal financial aid, it is critical that you also read the information below under the section Return of Federal Financial Aid.
+However, if you are a recipient of federal financial aid, it is critical that you refer to Financial Aid regarding Return of Title IV Funds.

 All undergraduate students who withdraw from the University for any reason must secure from the Dean of Students (DOS) acknowledgement of their withdrawal, and arrange with DOS the details of their leaving.
 No refunds are made unless this procedure is followed.